-A key feature of the seminar sequences, in addition to their limited size, is that the students stay together for two quarters of an academic year, though the instructors normally change from quarter to quarter.
+A key feature of the seminar sequences, in addition to their limited size, is that the students stay together for three quarters of an academic year, though the instructors normally change from quarter to quarter.
 The purpose of this is to develop intellectual community among the majors and to provide intellectual synergy between American Studies affiliated programs as these students together explore significant topics from different perspectives.
 Typically the three different courses that comprise the 301 sequence address a single large theme.
 All of these themes are comparativist or international in focus, or enable a comparativist or internationalist approach or framework for thinking through key disciplinary and/or methodological dimensions.
 In the 2010-2011 academic year the theme was "An American Education," and the instructors came from the disciplines of Political Science, Communication Studies, and American and Comparative Literature.
 No matter what the topic, the development of the skills of spoken and written analysis and expression are emphasized.

 Concentrations consist of at least ten 200 and 300-level courses chosen by the student from the offerings of at least three different departments or programs from throughout the University and organized around a topic or theme.
 All students must include either English 270-1 or 2 (the U.S. literature survey) or History 210-1 or 2 (the U.S. history survey).
 These two courses count towards the ten required courses for the major.
 At the discretion of the Program director, students who have scored a 4 or 5 on the American History AP examination may instead take one 300-level American history course to substitute for the U.S. History survey.
 Given the orientation of the program toward American Studies in a comparative context, students are urged to design a concentration with a similar emphasis.
 Concentrations may focus on a specific period, subject area (e.g., law, education, language), a special topic (e.g., revolution, religion, gender, race), or field of inquiry (e.g., the relationship between social thought and social action, art and society).
 But all concentrations should be comparative and, preferably, either inter-ethnic or international in their scope.
 Students must meet quarterly with the Program director in defining their concentrations and selecting courses, and the director must approve both the topic or theme of the concentration and the courses that can be counted toward fulfilling it.
 The precise nature of a student's concentration often evolves through his or her career in the Program.